EcoCareSoftwareEngineering/backend/docs/API.md

 If a time is required it is in the format: "hh:mm", where "hh" is the 2 digit hour in a 24 clock and "mm" is the 2 digit minutes.

-If a dateTime is requred it is in the format: "yyyy-mm-dd hh:mm", see above for information.
+If a dateTime is required it is in the format: "yyyy-mm-dd hh:mm", see above for information.

 Overview:
 - General